 He has also been active as a musicologist, focusing primarily on twentieth-century Italian music; he has collaborated with the music magazine "Sonus

 " and "Auditorium", both devoted to the Italian music theatre of the Sixties; his paper "Aria, una proposta di analisi" is included in the volume "Bruno Maderna - Studi", compiled by Mario Baroni and Rossana Dalmonte and published by Edizioni Suvini Zerboni

 He assisted Azio Corghi during the advanced course of Composition at the "A. Toscanini" Academy in Parma.
 Since 1992 to 1999 he taught Composition at the Civic School of Music

-Since 2005 he collaborates with the Conducting course (that focuses primarily on contemporary repertoire) taught by Giorgio Bernasconi and Arturo Tamayo at the Conservatorio della Svizzera Italiana
+Since 2005 to 2017 he collaborated with the Conducting course (that focuses primarily on contemporary repertoire) taught by Giorgio Bernasconi and Arturo Tamayo at the Conservatorio della Svizzera Italiana

 Since 1999 he teaches Composition at "G. Verdi" Conservatory